 The classic book, The Millionaire Next Door, by Thomas J. Stanley and William D. Danko, points out a statistic that initially seems backwards.
 The average millionaire makes 3.1 major financial, career, or business mishaps in a lifetime.
 The average non-millionaire makes 1.6 such mistakes.

 My own observation is that those who succeed also learn from their failures.
-A millionaire mindset means being willing to take risks, but also being smart enough not to keep making the same mistakes.
+A millionaire mindset means being willing to take ultra high risks, but also being smart enough not to keep making the same mistakes.

 5. Network like a millionaire.

 Those who succeed in starting businesses, building careers, and making a million dollars aren’t afraid to ask for help.
 A number of millionaires know better than to rely solely on their own expertise.
 They are experts at building an expansive network of friends and acquaintances that they can turn to for help and advice whether about the stock market, mutual funds, real estate, or investing.
 They understand that the more people you know, the more access you have to people you can learn from.